GabeScott/standard-works-vault/General Conference/2022 October - Legacy of Encouragement.md

 At the risk of invading her privacy, I will add a brief report of the encouragement of my wife.
 I do so carefully.
 She is a private person who neither seeks nor appreciates praise.

 We have been married for 60 years.
-It is because of that experience that I now understand the meaning of these scriptural words: faith, hope, meekness, enduring, seeking not our own, rejoicing in the truth, not thinking evil, and above all, charity.5 On the basis of that experience, I can bear testimony that apparently ordinary human beings can take all of those wonderful ideals into their daily lives as they rise through the buffetings of life.
+It is because of that experience that I now understand the meaning of these scriptural words: faith, hope, meekness, enduring, seeking not our own, rejoicing in the truth, not thinking evil, and above all, charity.[^5] On the basis of that experience, I can bear testimony that apparently ordinary human beings can take all of those wonderful ideals into their daily lives as they rise through the buffetings of life.

 Millions of you listening know such people.
-Many of you are such people.
+Many of you *are* such people.
 All of us need such encouraging examples and loving friends.

 When you sit with someone as their ministering sister or brother, you represent the Lord.
 Think of what He would do or say.
 He would invite them to come unto Him.
 He would encourage them.
 He would notice and praise the beginning of the changes they will need to make.
 And He would be the perfect example for them to emulate.